 I’ve been invited to a lot of weddings, which means I’ve seen a lot of wedding websites.
 And here’s the thing about them: They are super helpful when you want to inform your guests about your wedding, and you don’t want to field questions from each one of them individually.
 They can even be a creative outlet if you want an excuse to make something pretty.
 (Hint: For a beautiful wedding website that takes less than an hour to put together, our longtime partner Squarespace has you covered, and we’ve even got the cheat codes right here.)
 But they can sometimes devolve into a forum for people’s worst, most demanding, and greediest instincts.
 Because hi, Internet, sometimes you make people awful.
 Meaning, I’ve also seen some terrible things on wedding websites, things that made me clutch my pearls and think: just no.

-And while we’ve talked about what’s helpful to include on your wedding website, we’ve never discussed some of the less… awesome things I’ve seen on wedding websites for real-life weddings I’ve been invited to.
+And while we’ve talked about what’s helpful to include on your wedding website, but we also need to discuss some of the less… awesome things I’ve seen on wedding websites for real-life weddings I’ve been invited to.
 Because yes.
 It’s your life and you can do whatever you want.
 But that doesn’t mean your guests are going to think it’s cute.
 So if one of these things is threatening to end up on your wedding website, do yourself (and me) a favor and… don’t.

 4.A GOFUNDME OR OTHER FUNDRAISING LINK TO PAY FOR YOUR WEDDING: I get it—weddings are hella expensive.
 But a GoFundMe link on your website ain’t the way to do it.
 Trust me.
-GoFundMe is for injuries, unexpected illnesses, and funeral expenses.
+GoFundMe is for injuries, unexpected illnesses, and funeral expenses (in the US at least).
 Use it like God intended.
 Invite me to your cake and punch wedding?
 We’re cool.
 Invite me to pay for your $50K wedding?
 We are distinctly not cool.

 5.MORAL JUDGMENTS ON SPECIFIC WEDDING TRADITIONS: You might be having a feminist wedding and ditching some traditional elements: wearing white, giving away the bride, mentions of “man and wife” in the vows, etc. Totally cool to feel strongly about ditching those traditions—vent away with your friends.
 But writing a long diatribe about how morally horrible these traditions are will alienate and possibly offend your guests, especially those who, you know, actually did those things at their weddings.
 So go ahead and ditch it, but save that judgmental attitude for snarking with your friends.

 This post was sponsored by Squarespace.
 Squarespace makes beautiful wedding websites happen in a matter of minutes.
 And with their modern, minimal templates, they will even help guide you through the things you should include on your wedding website (like simple registry pages and easy-to-use RSVP functionality).
-You can even see a bunch of APW reader-designed Squarespace wedding websites right here (none of which break any of the rules above, obvs).
 Click here to start a free 14-day trial and get your custom wedding website URL today.
-APW readers get 10% off your first purchase when you use the code APW16 at checkout.
+APW readers get 10% off your first purchase when you use the code APW at checkout.